 Some adults particularly valued the role of reading in gameplay.
-The parents in Group I, for example, attributed their son's initial motivation for and eventual ability to read to games that required reading: "For me, I don't mind [my son] playing it because he's actually learning something from it... because it did force him to have to learn how to read" (P22).
+The parents in Group I, for example, attributed their son's initial motivation for and eventual ability to read to his experiences playing games that required reading: "For me, I don't mind [my son] playing it because he's actually learning something from it... because it did force him to have to learn how to read" (P22).

 Youth and adult gamers both enacted performances as play-by-play announcers, chronicling players' activities as the game unfolded (e.g., calling "Foul Ball" in Wii Sports: Baseball or "Ace" in Wii Sports: Tennis).
-Sometimes the announcers were simultaneously playing the game, themselves, and other times being an announcer enabled them to participate more actively in the gameplay while being an audience member.
+Sometimes the announcers were simultaneously playing the game, themselves, and at other times, being an announcer enabled them to participate more actively in the gameplay while not currently participating as a player.

 The sound design of some games already included a play-by-play announcer and gamers frequently mimicked the digital voice of the game's announcer when calling the game on their own.
-Play-by-play announcers also frequently repeated the specific word choice of the game's announcer, which often included predictable commentary on the gameplay (e.g., "Nice spare" in Wii Sports: Bowling).
-The interaction between the commentary of the game and the commentary of the play-by-play announcer sometimes became a subject of amusement and elicited comments by other players:
+Play-by-play announcers also frequently repeated the specific word choice of the game's built-in announcer, which often included predictable commentary on the gameplay (e.g., "Nice spare" in Wii Sports: Bowling).
+The interaction between the commentary from the game, itself, and the commentary of the group's play-by-play announcer sometimes became a subject of amusement and elicited comments by other players: